Greetings friend, and Welcome aboard!!

 Wake up, rinse, repeat.
 I don’t even think I took any showers either.
 LOL.

 Fallout is the type of game that will either hit you like a ton of bricks, or you won’t ever really latch on to it.

 Had I given up, I probably would have still had some semblance of a life.
 But alas, I don’t.
-And here we are, 11 years later talking about it. xD
+And here we are, 14 years later talking about it. xD

 Nowadays I play the game just so I can run around with nothing to do but explore.